The Herb Alpert School of Music at CalArts

 - Undergraduate students test in Roy O. Disney Hall (ROD), graduate students in the Wild Beast pavilion.

-- Required for ALL incoming undergraduate and graduate students who did NOT place into MT001 (Fundamental Musicianship) on the Theory Placement Exam.
+- Required for ALL incoming BFA and MFA students who did NOT place into MT001 (Fundamental Musicianship) on the Theory Placement Exam.

 - Undergraduate students test in Room B318, graduate students in Roy O. Disney Music Hall (ROD).